negulescus/edgeos-usb-serial-modem/README.md

 # edgeos-usb-serial-modem
-Recepy making a USB modem / dongle to work under EdgeOS (ttyUSB)
+Recepy for making a USB modem / dongle to work under EdgeOS (ttyUSB)